 Latest Report – Hunger Doesn’t Take a Vacation: Summer Nutrition Status Report

-FRAC’s Hunger Doesn’t Take a Vacation: Summer Nutrition Status Report measures the reach of the Summer Nutrition Programs in July 2022, nationally and in each state, compared to July 2021.
+FRAC’s Hunger Doesn’t Take a Vacation: Summer Nutrition Status Report measures the reach of the Summer Nutrition Programs in July 2023, nationally and in each state, compared to July 2022.
+Find out more.

 When school lets out, millions of low-income children lose access to the school breakfasts, lunches and afterschool snacks and meals they receive during the regular school year.
 The Summer Nutrition Programs help fill this gap by providing free meals and snacks to children who might otherwise go hungry.